 It’s a homemade version of cup-a-soup!!!
 A creamy Vegetable Soup made without cream, with noodles and lots ‘n lots of veggies.
 Adapt this recipe to whatever veggies you have – fresh or frozen.
 This one is all about that creamy broth!

-So this is a homemade version of the Cream of Vegetable Soup cup-a-noodle packs which is a little optimistically labelled with “lots of noodles!!”
+This is a homemade version of the Cream of Vegetable Soup cup-a-noodle packs which is a little optimistically labelled with “lots of noodles!!”
 Because let’s be honest – a powder soup packet mix for a mug can only have so many noodles in it.

 And while we’re on the topic, there’s not that much veggies in it either.
 (And I STILL loved it growing up!)